What to Do in a Medical Emergency Abroad (2025 Guide)

 1.1 How to Find the Right Emergency Number

-✅ KEEN TIP: Before you travel, save this printable list of emergency numbers for the places you are visiting and keep it in your carry-on.
+KEEN TIP: Before you travel, create and save a list of emergency numbers for the places you are visiting and keep it on your phone and in your carry-on.

 1.2 What to Say When You Don’t Speak the Language